qiskit-community/qcsc-prefect/README.md

 # HPC Workflow Execution Design

-This document specifies an HPC workflow execution architecture that combines admin-defined execution profiles with user-adjustable tuning parameters.
+This document specifies an HPC workflow execution architecture to run the same workflow code across multiple HPC systems (e.g. Fugaku, Miyabi, Slurm) without modification.

-The design allows users to flexibly adjust resource usage (nodes, memory, threads) while keeping HPC-specific complexity safely encapsulated in centrally managed profiles.
+The key idea is to separate execution intent from execution environment and to encode HPC expertise in centrally managed profiles.

 ---